kozyilmaz/zcash-apple/README.md

-# zcash-apple : Yet Another ZCash Build for Apple Platform
+# Yet Another ZCash Builder for Apple Platform

 This repository builds standalone ZCash binaries for macOS platform without installing brew.
 No additional dependency required, all tools (`autotools, cmake, gcc etc.`) and libraries (`boost`, `libsnark`) are compiled from scratch.